A cat receiving treatment for diabetes.

 Treats can be given as a reward for blood glucose testing or when the blood glucose is at its lowest – approximately 4 to 8 hours after injection.

-Good treat options include: baby carrots, snap peas, broccoli, cauliflower, green or red peppers, canned pumpkin, tofu, a kibble of your cat’s regular cat food, and/or freeze dried meat treats.
-Recommended commercial treats Stella & Chewy’s Carnivore Crunch, or other all natural freeze dried meat or fish treats.
+Good treat options include baby carrots, snap peas, broccoli, cauliflower, green or red peppers, canned pumpkin, tofu, a kibble of your cat’s regular cat food, and/or freeze-dried meat treats.
+Recommended commercial treats include Stella & Chewy’s Carnivore Crunch or other all-natural freeze-dried meat or fish treats.

-Some diabetic cat owners make their own treats by taking an approved canned cat food and using that is as the base to make treats.
-They generally will empty the can onto a cookie sheet, smash down to about ¼ to ½ inch thickness and bake at 375 degrees Fahrenheit until dry and crispy.
+Some diabetic cat owners make their own treats by taking an approved canned cat food and using that as the base.
+They will generally empty the can onto a cookie sheet, smash down to about ¼ to ½ inch thickness, and bake at 375 degrees Fahrenheit until dry and crispy.
 Some foods can be refrigerated and sliced, then baked the same way.
 Store baked treats in the refrigerator in a sealed container.

-The calories in the treats should be considered in the overall calories requirements for the day.
-Treats should be given in moderation.
+The calories in the treats should be considered as part of the overall calorie requirements for the day and given in moderation.

 How Should I Exercise My Cat?